-On March 9, 2021, our Board of Commissioners approved a master plan for Oriole Grove.
+On March 9, 2021, our Board of Commissioners approved a master plan for Oriole Grove Forest Preserve.
 The approved plan is consistent with the master plan goals.
 It also reflects feedback received from staff, commissioners, key stakeholders and the public on improved public access and recreation experiences for people of all ages and abilities that are respectful of the sites sensitive natural resources.
-Read more about the project.

 In 1980, the Lake County Forest Preserves acquired Oriole Grove jointly with the Illinois Department of Transportation as a potential flood water storage facility.
 The site was later declared unfeasible for flood storage purposes and remained in joint ownership until September 2019 when the Lake County Forest Preserves assumed full ownership.
 At 86 acres, Oriole Grove is a keystone preserve within a much larger tract of 282 acres of open space and natural areas along the Skokie River corridor.
 Lake Bluff Open Lands Association manages 35 acres to the immediate north and Lake Forest Open Lands Association manages 119 acres immediately to the south of Oriole Grove.
 Another 42 acres are dedicated Illinois State Natural Areas on private property.
 The site is considered a gem by local residents and was given the nickname Jensen Woods, named after Jens Jensen, the prominent landscape architect who designed the property in the early 1900s when it was owned by the Kelley family.

 While much of Oriole Grove is overgrown with invasive plants, volunteers and contractors have restored some portions of the site.
 The preserve offers 1.3 miles of hiking and cross-country skiing trails with multiple surfaces ranging from deteriorated asphalt to natural surface trails.

 Provide an improved public access and recreation experience that is ADA compliant and reduces short- and long-term operating costs.